-- Exhibit interpersonal skills in a team setting. - Create professional employment documents. - Demonstrate knowledge of operations of a business. - Utilize the internet research methods to obtain credible - Utilize industry-specific software to develop professional documents, presentations, workbooks, and databases and to enhance productivity. - Demonstrate knowledge of the ethical frameworks of business. - Identify and correct common communication problems including awareness of diversity issues which affect the workplace. - Exhibit ability to effectively communicate, both through oral and written communications. - Understand and apply principles associated with maintaining good mental and physical health, professionalism in the workplace, work ethic, and personal grooming. - Create and organize work to be included in a professional portfolio.
+- Exhibit interpersonal skills in a team setting. - Create professional employment documents. - Demonstrate knowledge of operations of a business.Utilize the internet research methods to obtain credible - information.
+Utilize industry-specific software to develop professional documents, presentations, workbooks, and databases and to - enhance productivity.Demonstrate knowledge of the ethical frameworks of business. - CERTIFICATIONS: - Office Proficiency Assessment and Certification

+- Identify and correct common communication problems including awareness of diversity issues which affect the workplace. - Exhibit ability to effectively communicate, both through oral and written communications. - Understand and apply principles associated with maintaining good mental and physical health, professionalism in the workplace, work ethic, and personal grooming. - Create and organize work to be included in a professional portfolio. - Microsoft Office Specialist Certifications